 Adjunct Assistant Professor of Urban Planning

-Stephanie Rosoff is an Adjunct Assistant Professor of Urban Planning at the NYU Wagner Graduate School of Public Service and a Regional & Community Outreach Associate at the Federal Reserve Bank of New York.
+Stephanie Rosoff is an Adjunct Assistant Professor of Urban Planning at the NYU Wagner Graduate School of Public Service and Associate Director of Community Development at the Federal Reserve Bank of New York.

 Rosoff previously worked at NYU’s Furman Center for Real Estate and Urban Policy and as a Geographic Specialist at the U.S. Census Bureau.
 She received a B.A. in Geography at the University of Connecticut and a Master of Urban Planning at NYU Wagner.